-Providing Retention systems, Ground Improvement & Dewatering services to wastewater treatment plants.
+Retention systems, Ground Improvement & Dewatering at WWTP.

 In addition to the temporary shoring, Malcolm also provided a design-build groundwater control plan and installed deep wells that properly dewatered the excavation and depressurized the lower aquifers to provide a stable and dry excavation.